 libvulkan.so.1 on Linux and other Unix-like systems and

 libvulkan.1.dylib on macOS).
 This means that GLFW does not need to be linked against the loader.
 However, it also means that if you are using the static library form of the Vulkan loader GLFW will either fail to find it or (worse) use the wrong one.

 The GLFW_VULKAN_STATIC CMake option makes GLFW call the Vulkan loader directly instead of dynamically loading it at runtime.
 Not linking against the Vulkan loader will then be a compile-time error.

-macOS: Because the Vulkan loader and ICD are not installed globally on macOS, you need to set up the application bundle according to the LunarG SDK documentation.
+macOS: To make your application be redistributable you will need to set up the application bundle according to the LunarG SDK documentation.
 This is explained in more detail in the SDK documentation for macOS.

 To include the Vulkan header, define GLFW_INCLUDE_VULKAN before including the GLFW header.

 If you instead want to include the Vulkan header from a custom location or use your own custom Vulkan header then do this before the GLFW header.